 If a STA roams to an AP with which it is preauthenticating and the STA does not have a PMKSA for that AP, the STA needs to initiate a full IEEE Std(#130) 802.1X EAP authentication.

+In a mesh, a cached mesh PMKSA is used with the AMPE to establish a fresh mesh TKSA.
+A STA includes the PMKID for the PMKSA in the Mesh Peering Open frame.
+If the PMKID in a received Mesh Peering Open frame is unknown, the AMPE handshake fails.
+If both sides assert possession of a cached mesh PMKSA but the AMPE handshake fails, both sides may delete the cached PMKSA for the selected PMKID.

 CID 7552